YaminiKandi/JavaScript/16 Arrays.md

     - Dynamically creating a DOM Element for Array Elements
     - Adding Elements into an Array
     - Removing Elements from an Array
-    - Other properties of an Array (sort, reverse)
+    - Other properties of an Array

 ## Primitive Data Types:
 * The predefined data types provided by JavaScript language are known as primitive data types.